PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 - making sure the model actually carefully inspects the task before coming up with its strategy
 - recommending particular tools that were easier for the LLM to use.

-Here is the spreadsheet I used to track my progress
+You can find the spreadsheet I used to track my progress here:

 https://docs.google.com/spreadsheets/d/1sdMC2AFwZ131vNG-iHyiDL0j2nyqa3gV5fN234QkXxk/edit?usp=sharing
 ```